swarnajeswanth/chat-app/README.md

   - Realtime Chat update (Need to refresh everytime to see a updated message) using Socket.io
   - Not implemented Single Port Application (as Frontend and Backend runs in Different port)
   - Haven't Done the Production Build application
+  - Not Implemented Decoration Component in login and signup pages

   How to Start the Project

   Step 1.
 Start the Backend Server
            For Below command to work we need to move to the " cd backend " path Install the Node modules with the help of ( npm i )
            - npm run dev (Development Mode)